 NOTE: ‘Oil’ includes any substance won under the authority of a license granted under the Petroleum Production Act 1934 (OTA1975\S1).

+Top of page

 Text of notice signed by the OTO Controller on 15 July 1987 setting out the prescribed details.

 As the officer duly authorised in that behalf by the Commissioners of Inland Revenue and in exercise of the powers granted to the said Commissioners of Inland Revenue by Section 63(3) Finance Act 1987, I hereby prescribe that the details to be furnished to the Board for the purposes of that Section with respect of any method of allocation of blended oil to the participators in the originating fields and with respect to the blended oil are as follows: